view-components/grids/README.md

 Data grids library for PHP

+Project status: pre-alpha.

+This project is a successor of [https://github.com/Nayjest/Grids](nayjest/grids) library for Laravel.

+Grids is framework-agnostik in sense of application framework.
+It's based on PHP UI framework called [https://github.com/presentation-framework/presentation-framework](Presentation Framework) (that's actually also in pre-alpha status).

+Bindings for app. frameworks like Laravel, Symfony, Yii, etc. will be available later.

 ## Demo Application

 To start demo application, clone this repository, install dependencies via composer and run following command: